top of page

 Veronica Photo.jpg

-veronica jackson, BA (she/her) - associate counsellor
+veronica jackson, MA (she/her) - registered provisional psychologist

 Veronica is 2SLGBTQ+ affirming and available to residents of Alberta.